ZONESTAR3D/Slicing-Guide/PrusaSlicer/Custom_Gcode.md

 ## Description of Custom G-code
 ### Start Gcode
-Basically, The "start G-code" can be divided into two parts.
+The "start G-code" can be divided into two parts.
 - The first part includes 10 commands wrote on the front.
 These commands are mainly to set the temperature, Home, raise the Z-axis.
 :warning:Please note that because PrusaSlicer MUST used "relative distances for extension" when slicing multi colors, (so a M83 commands MUST be added in the start-gcode").
 Therefore, in the second part commands, the length of the extrusion is not cumulative.
 If you want to migrate these gcodes to other slicing software.
 Because other slicing software uses **absolute distances for extension** by default, you need to modify these commands.
 - The second part of the code is used to print 4 lines on the left side of the machine to help confirm whether the filament has been correctly loaded.